osa1/tiny/README.md

 Any suggestions / code reviews / pull requests are very welcome!

-If you're looking to contribute, see TODOs below.
-If you don't know where to start, open an issue and I'd love to help.
+If you're looking to contribute please see open issues.
+If you don't know where to start, write a comment in the issue you'd like to work on and I'd love to help.

-## TODOs

-- Logging should be improved.
-Currently messages are logged in raw form in `<log dir>/server_raw.log`, but outgoing message are not logged.
-Channel logs are printed in a weird format etc.

-- Only a small subset of IRC messages are implemented.
-I don't moderate channels, so my needs are simple.
-For moderation commands or other commands that tiny currently doesn't support, maybe we should implement a "send raw message" command so that any user can directly send an IRC message to a server without any support from tiny.

 ## Contributors